Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Mechanistic Analysis

 \subsection{Model Uncertainty}

 We investigate the evolution of model uncertainty (quantified by the average prediction entropy $\times 100$) to understand the underlying dynamics of RL generalization.
-Table~\ref{tab:uncertainty_analysis} presents the entropy metrics across I.I.D., Compositional, and Zero-shot subsets.
+Table~\ref{tab:uncertainty_analysis} presents the entropy metrics across IID, Compositional, and Zero-shot subsets.

 \textbf{Uncertainty is correlated with SFT convergence, not necessarily RL potential.} We first address whether high uncertainty is a prerequisite for effective RL exploration.
 Comparing the \sftatomic checkpoints, the uncertainty drops significantly from 3k steps ($12.92$) to 4k steps ($7.13$) as the loss minimizes.
 Despite this lower starting entropy, we previously observed that the 4k-step model sustains high performance after RL.
 This indicates that a "calibrated" and confident SFT model (lower entropy) does not hinder subsequent RL generalization.